mtewes/tenbilac/README.rst

 Tenbilac
 ========

-- You have noisy multidimensional data, which depends on some physical parameters.
+- You have noisy multidimensional data, which depends on some (physical) explanatory parameters.
-- Given this data, you want to get *accurate* estimates for the physical parameters.
+- Given this data, you want to get *accurate* estimates for those parameters.
-- It seems hard or impossible to write down any likelihood function for your data, say because the measurement process is very involved.
+- It seems hard or impossible to write down any likelihood function for your data, say because the measurement process is very involved and/or depends on too many nuisance parameters.
-- But you are able to simulate the data rather easily, given the parameters.
+- But you are able to simulate the data rather easily, given the explanatory parameters.

-Then Tenbilac gives you an extremely fast and fully empirical point or interval estimator for the parameters, tuned to minimize bias, no matter how crazy the noise in your data is.
-*Fundamental, isn't it ?*
+Then Tenbilac gives you an extremely fast and fully empirical point or interval estimator, tuned to minimize bias, no matter how crazy the noise in your data is.
+Even in 20 dimensions. *Fundamental, isn't it ?*

 .. image:: https://raw.githubusercontent.com/mtewes/tenbilac/master/sphinx/_static/tenbilac.png
 	:align: center